dr-forget/zipper-tools/readme.md

 This project is licensed under the [License Name] - see the LICENSE file for details.

-This Markdown document outlines the Tiger-CLI tool, including installation, usage, CLI commands, custom configuration options in a tabular format, guidelines for contributing, and licensing information.
+This Markdown document outlines the zippybee-CLI tool, including installation, usage, CLI commands, custom configuration options in a tabular format, guidelines for contributing, and licensing information.
 Adjust the placeholders like `[License Name]`, `[link-to-issues]`, and `[link-to-license-file]` with appropriate details.